 Fire safety companies must carry general liability insurance with minimum limits of $1 million per occurrence and $2 million annual aggregate to maintain their West Virginia registration.

-General liability insurance becomes important for practical business reasons, even without licensing mandates.
+General liability insurance should be part of your West Virginia business insurance, regardless of licensing mandates.
 Most commercial landlords demand proof of coverage before approving lease agreements.
 Large corporations and government agencies typically require contractors to provide current insurance certificates before starting projects.
 Your coverage amounts should satisfy both licensing standards and client specifications to ensure smooth business operations.

 How to Choose the Best General Liability Insurance in West Virginia

-Finding the right general liability insurance in West Virginia starts with determining your specific coverage needs and setting a realistic budget for protection.
+Finding the right general liability insurance in West Virginia starts with determining your specific coverage needs.
+You must also set a realistic budget to get business insurance that fits your needs.

 Research West Virginia licensing requirements for your specific industry first.
 Many clients demand $1 million in coverage even when state minimums are lower, especially for larger contracts or projects.